 So here I will run down the information I cover during the first slide of most of my history classes.
 Hopefully, the explanation of how I use certain terms will be useful to people who haven't been to one of my classes, as well.

-As many (most?) anthropology students interested in medical anthropology do, I read Arthur Kleinman's Patients and Healers in the Context of Culture.
+As many (most?) anthropology students interested in medical anthropology , I was assigned Arthur Kleinman's Patients and Healers in the Context of Culture.
 I love to classify things, so I was drawn to the way he breaks down the various components of healthcare in societies.

 Popular Sector - Domestic Medicine